ashriram/micro50/Submission.md

 ### Concurrent Submissions and Workshops

-By submitting a manuscript to MICRO’15, the authors guarantee that the manuscript has not been previously published or accepted for publication in a substantially similar form in any conference, journal, or the archived proceedings of a workshop (e.g., in the ACM digital library) – see exceptions below.
-The authors also guarantee that no paper that contains significant overlap with the contributions of the submitted paper will be under review for any other conference or journal or an archived proceedings of a workshop during the MICRO’15 review period.
+By submitting a manuscript to MICRO 207, the authors guarantee that the manuscript has not been previously published or accepted for publication in a substantially similar form in any conference, journal, or the archived proceedings of a workshop (e.g., in the ACM digital library) – see exceptions below.
+The authors also guarantee that no paper that contains significant overlap with the contributions of the submitted paper will be under review for any other conference or journal or an archived proceedings of a workshop during the MICRO 2017 review period.
 Violation of any of these conditions will lead to rejection.

 The only exceptions to the above rules are for the authors’ own papers in (1) workshops without archived proceedings such as in the ACM digital library (or where the authors chose not to have their paper appear in the archived proceedings), or (2) venues such as IEEE CAL where there is an explicit policy that such publication does not preclude longer conference submissions.
 In all such cases, the submitted manuscript may ignore the above work to preserve author anonymity.
 This information must, however, be provided on the submission form – the PC chairs will make this information available to reviewers if it becomes necessary to ensure a fair review.
 As always, if you are in doubt, it is best to contact the program chairs.